 Before you are given BAVENCIO

-- you have had an organ transplant.
+- have had an organ transplant.

-However, once you are treated with BAVENCIO, your doctor may give you corticosteroids to reduce any possible side effects that you may have during your treatment.
+Once you are treated with BAVENCIO, your doctor may give you corticosteroids to reduce any possible side effects that you may have during your treatment.

 Talk to your doctor or nurse before receiving BAVENCIO as it may cause: